hockey player picking a hockey stick in the dressing room

 • Does not specialize

-Blade & Blade Stiffness
+Blade and Blade Stiffness

 We tend to put so much of our attention into the shaft’s flex and kick point that we may forget that blades also have a stiffness rating.